sanikabhagat/Edgar-Dataset-Analysis/README.md

 - Compile all the data and summaries of the 12 files into one file
 - Upload this compiled data file and the log file you generated to your Amazon S3 bucket

 The code should work for any year on the page.
 You should create a Docker image which runs the pipeline.

-Note: Don’t put sensitive information like amazon keys in your Docker files.
+##### Note: Don’t put sensitive information like amazon keys in your Docker files.
 Parameterize it so that anyone can put their specific keys and locations and reuse your code.
-Try your Docker image on AWS and run it for 2010 and share the locations for the AWS bucket with the processed data and log file in your report

 ### Reference: